vmstio/docs/content/infrastructure/ingress.md

 ## Reverse Proxies

 We use [Nginx](https://www.nginx.com) as our reverse proxy software.
-In our Kubernetes environment this is in the form of the [Ingress Nginx Controller](https://kubernetes.github.io/ingress-nginx/).
+In our Kubernetes environment, this is in the form of the [Ingress Nginx Controller](https://kubernetes.github.io/ingress-nginx/).

 ![Reverse Proxy Diagram](/reverse-proxy.png)